MRCIEU/gwas-vcf-specification/README.md

 - Indexing makes looking up by chromosome and position extremely fast
 - Indexing time is very fast
 - We can treat each GWAS as a distinct unit rather than storing everything in a database which is less nimble
-- We can store multiple GWAS datasets in a single file by using one sample column for each GWAS
+- We can store multiple traits from a GWAS (e.g., multi-trait GWAS or eQTL analysis) in a single file by using one sample column for each trait/gene
 - It is easy to export the data into other tabular formats
 - Initial tests indicate it could translate directly to distributed databases that sit on top of vcf e.g <https://github.com/GenomicsDB/GenomicsDB>